Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Methods

-As a second step, we collect all the EBRs of the crystal's SG into a matrix $\textbf{A}$ of size $N_{irr}\times N_{EBR}$.
-We denote by $N_{EBR}$ the number of EBRs in the SG and with $N_{irr}$ the total number of little group irreps at all high symmetry points.
-Here, the $i$-th column of $\textbf{A}$ represents a symmetry vector corresponding to $i$-th EBR.
-These EBRs can be found in the Bilbao Crystallographic Server (BCS) \cite{aroyo2011crystallography}.
-In order to find a plausible linear combination of EBRs that describe the symmetry content of $\textbf{v}^T$, our aim now is to find an integer solution to:
+First, we collect all the EBRs of the SG of the crystal into a matrix $\textbf{A}$.
+Denoting the number of EBRs in the SG by $N_{EBR}$ and the total number irreps at all HSPs by $N_{irr}$, $\textbf{A}$ has a size of $N_{irr}\times N_{EBR}$.
+The $i$-th column of $\textbf{A}$ will represent the symmetry vector of the $i$-th EBR, as tabulated in the BCS.
+Then, to find a plausible linear combination of EBRs that describes the symmetry content of $\textbf{v}^T$, we must obtain an integer solution to